 ARCHER[1] is a Cray XC30-based system and the current UK National Supercomputing Service run by EPCC[2] at the University of Edinburgh[3].
 The /work file systems on ARCHER use the Lustre technology in the form of Sonexion parallel file system appliances.
 The theoretical sustained performance (in terms of bandwidth) of Sonexion Lustre file systems is determined by the number of SSUs (Scalable Storage Units) that make up the file system.
 ARCHER has three Sonexion file systems available to users:

-fs2: 6 SSU, theoretical sustained = 30 GB/s
+fs2: 6 SSU, theoretical sustained = 30 GB/s.
+48 OSTs, defaults: stripe count = 4, stripe size = 1 MiB

-fs3: 6 SSU, theoretical sustained = 30 GB/s
+fs3: 6 SSU, theoretical sustained = 30 GB/s.
+48 OSTs, defaults: stripe count = 4, stripe size = 1 MiB

-fs4: 7 SSU, theoretical sustained = 35 GB/s
+fs4: 7 SSU, theoretical sustained = 35 GB/s.
+56 OSTs, defaults: stripe count = 4, stripe size = 1 MiB

 Each compute node on ARCHER has two Intel Xeon E5-2697 v2 (Ivy Bridge) processors running at 2.7 GHz containing 12 cores each, giving a total of 24 cores per node.
 Standard compute nodes have 64 GB of memory shared between the two processors.
 A set of high-memory nodes are offered with 128 GB of available memory but these are not considered in this paper.

 Compute nodes are linked via the Cray Aries interconnect[4], a low-latency, high-bandwidth link giving a peak bisection bandwidth of approximately 11,090 GB/s over the entire ARCHER machine.
 All I/O to the Lustre file systems is routed over the Aries network to dedicated nodes linked to the file systems by Infiniband connections.

+Cirrus

+Cirrus[5] is an HPC service also hosted by the EPCC and is one of the EPSRC Tier-2 UK national facilities.
+Launched in 2017, it is a 280 node (10,080 core) HPE/SGI ICE XA cluster offering two 18-core Xeon "Broadwell" processors and 256 GiB of available memory per node.
+Compute nodes make use of a high-bandwidth Infiniband interconnect.
+Storage is provided by a DDN EXAScalar ES7K Lustre appliance with a peak theoretical bandwidth of 10 GiB/s.
+The Lustre file system has 14 OSTs, a default stripe count of 1 and a default stripe size of 1 MiB.

-COSMA
+COSMA (aka COSMA5)

-The Durham-based Cosmology Machine (COSMA)[5] is one of the five systems making up the UK DiRAC facility[6].
+The Durham-based Cosmology Machine (COSMA)[6] is one of the five systems making up the UK DiRAC facility[7].
 Its disks use the IBM General Parallel File System (GPFS) implemented on two DDN SD12K storage controllers.
 The theoretical maximum performance is 20 GB/s.

 Each compute node on COSMA has two 2.6 GHz Intel Xeon E5-2670 CPUs with 8 cores each, i.e. 16 cores per node.
 128 GB of RAM is available as standard and the interconnect between node and file system is Mellanox Infiniband FDR10.
 As for ARCHER, all I/O to the GPFS file system is routed over the Inifiniband compute node network to dedicated nodes linked to the file system by Infiniband connections.

+COSMA6

+The latest recent revision of the COSMA service, COSMA6[8], joined the DiRAC facility in April 2017 with a significantly different hardware setup.
+Rather than the GPFS of the previous revision, the I/O hardware is “2.5 PB DDN EXAScalar (Lustre) Data space served by 8 OSSs and 2 MDSs”[9].
+The Lustre file system has 120 OSTs, a default stripe count of 1 and a default stripe size of 1 MiB.

+The cluster contains 500 IBM iDataPlex dx360 M4 Servers compute nodes giving a total of 8000 Intel Xeon Sandy Bridge cores and more than 35TB of RAM.
+The interconnect is “Mellanox FDR10 Infiniband in a 2:1 Blocking configuration”.